SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I use CloneZilla to create an image of the distribution called <mark>[date]-img-work-ubuntu</mark>.

 > NOTE: The `[date]-img` is automatically generated by CloneZilla, `work` refers to the Workstation, and `ubuntu` is a reference to the contents of the image file.
-For instance, another system might use a name like `[date]-img-bed-porn` (which stands for `processes operating registration networks`, of course).
+For instance, another system might use a name like `[date]-img-bed-porn` (which stands for `packaging opinions regarding nachos`, of course).

 * The last option in my imaging sequence is to power off the system after the image is created.